powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 It tries to divide reactive power among generators in the order described below.
 `reactivePowerDispatchMode` can be one of:
 - `Q_EQUAL_PROPORTION`
-  1. If all concerned generators have pre-defined reactive keys, then it splits `Q` proportional to reactive keys
+  1. If all concerned generators have pre-defined reactive keys via the [Coordinated Reactive Control extension](../../grid/model/extensions.md#coordinated-reactive-control), then it splits `Q` proportional to reactive keys
   2. If they don't, but they have plausible reactive limits, split proportionally to the maximum reactive power range
   3. If they don't, split `Q` equally
 - `K_EQUAL_PROPORTION`